Thomas & Friends merchandise: Thomas & Friends Wooden Railway

-Thomas & Friends Wooden Railway (1992-2017, 2022-), formerly called Thomas & Friends Wood (2017-2021); is a wooden railway system designed and created by Learning Curve.
+Thomas & Friends Wooden Railway (1992–2017, 2022–), later rebranded as Thomas & Friends Wood (2017–2021), is a wooden railway system designed and created by Learning Curve.
 It is one of two Wooden Railway lines that feature the characters from Thomas & Friends.
 The other is BRIO.
 However, this is the only line to feature characters from The Railway Series.

 In 1992, Learning Curve created the line with the help of Roy Wilson.
 In February 1993, the line was first released during American International Toy Fair.
 One of the first sets for the line was the 22 piece starter set.
 This set and many of the earlier sets had generic track until 1995, which is the year that Learning Curve patented the "Clicketyclack" track design.

 The models at this time were made from painted wood, with plastic being added for the wheels and faces.
 Metal was used for the magnets and axles.